L. Felice Gorordo: U.S.- Cuba relations

 In 2003, Gorordo co-founded Roots of Hope after traveling to Cuba for the first time with the purpose of building bridges between young people on and off the island.
 He built and led a network with over 5,000 students and young professional members across 50 universities in the U.S. He also organized 10 youth leadership conferences at leading universities, including Harvard, Georgetown, Princeton, and Cornell.
 In 2009, Gorordo served as an advisor to Grammy winner Juanes and helped organize the historic "Peace without Borders" (Paz Sin Fronteras) concert in Havana, Cuba, with 1.2 million young people in attendance.
 Gorordo contributed to the re-establishment of U.S.-Cuba diplomatic ties, and accompanied then-U.S. Secretary of State John Kerry to the re-opening of the Embassy of the United States, Havana in 2015, and President Barack Obama on his historic trip to Cuba in 2016 (the first sitting U.S. president to travel to the island since President Calvin Coolidge in 1928).

-Following the peaceful protests in Cuba inspired by the song Patria y Vida on July 11, 2021, Gorordo, alongside a diverse group of Cuban-American community activists, was invited for the meeting with President Joe Biden to discuss the current political situation in Cuba and how to support the Cuban people to bypass the censorship and get access to free media and internet.
+On July 11, 2021, peaceful protests occurred in Cuba, inspired by the song Patria y Vida.
+In the aftermath of these events, President Joe Biden invited a group of Cuban-American community activists, including Gorordo, to a meeting at the White House.
+The purpose of the meeting was to discuss the political situation in Cuba and explore ways to support the Cuban people in circumventing censorship and accessing free media and internet services.